 General access communal fire doors have appropriate fire door keep shut signage as required.
-Although the electrical distribution cupboards were locked on the day of the visit, they should also be fitted with fire door keep locked signage.
-We recommend appropriate fire door keep locked signage is fitted to the doors.
+Although the electrical distribution cupboard was locked on the day of the visit, it should also be fitted with fire door keep locked signage.
+We recommend appropriate fire door keep locked signage is fitted to the door.